 - Assist you in planning the number of terms it will take you to complete your McGill degree.

 - Benefit you if you wish to take courses at another university and need to establish if the McGill course content you need to cover in a particular term is available at another host university.

 Use the "A.R.T.S." method to help design your Bachelor of Arts degree

-“RESEARCH” your program options and understand your credit requirement.
+Requirements of the BA degree.
+Research your program options and understand your credit requirement.

-“SUPPORT” your efforts with available resources and opportunities.
+Support your efforts with available resources and opportunities.
 These activities will add value to your undergraduate degree and will help ensure your success.